JasonCodesC/order_matcher/README.md

 ## Architecture
 - UDP sender -> AF_XDP socket -> SPSC ring -> match loop -> SPSC ring -> trade sender.
 - Matching engine: price levels stored in vectors with a bitmap to jump to best price in constant time (cheaper than std::hash).
-- Lock Free: this project is lock free so threads only have to wait for the rings to start filling, each from reads from a ring and preforms its operations on it independently of anything else.
+- Lock-free: this project is lock-free so threads only have to wait for the rings to start filling, each thread reads from a ring and performs its operations independently of anything else.

 ## Notes on XDP Mode and the latencies

 This runs in XDP copy (SKB) mode on the VM because the virtual NIC does not support native/zero-copy XDP.
 The code still uses AF_XDP and the same control flow, but packets are copied by the kernel in this environment (sadly).

-Also because this is running on a VM on a Mac the latencies are much higher than FPGA linux boss systems so don't pay too much attention to the microsecond counts as the % change of speedup is really whats important here.
+Also because this is running on a VM on a Mac the latencies are much higher than FPGA Linux box systems so don't pay too much attention to the microsecond counts as the % change of speedup is really what's important here.

 ## How to Run (VM)
 From repo root: